TheJumpyWizard/multitask/README.md

 This will run all of the test cases in the tests directory and output the results.

 ### License
-Async Script is released under the MIT License.
+Multitask is released under the MIT License.
 See the LICENSE file for more details.

 ### Contributing
-If you'd like to contribute to Async Script, please fork the repository and submit a pull request.
+If you'd like to contribute to Multitask, please fork the repository and submit a pull request.
 We welcome bug fixes, feature requests, and other contributions.